 Try to plan how long it will take you to see each attraction, there is no point trying to save money by buying a 24 -hour pass, if you cannot fit all the attractions in.
 If you do choose to purchase a Copenhagen Card buy online in advance to access further discounts.

 Similarly, if you are planning on visiting Copenhagen just for a drinking trip and you are not too fussed about the attractions.
 Then the Copenhagen card is probably not going to be for you.

-How expensive is food and drink in Copenhagen?
+How expensive is Copenhagen – Food and Drink.

 Like most cities, eating out in Copenhagen can vary in price considerably.
 If you are looking to have a non-expensive trip to Copenhagen, in my opinion, you need to plan your food options in advance.

 Unless you get free breakfast included with your accommodation, I would use breakfast as your opportunity to try traditional Danish pastries.
 Bakeries are dotted all across the city with traditional pastries costing around £2 each.
 Unless you are a massive breakfast person, use this meal as a way to save money.

 When it comes to lunch and dinner, avoid eating in the Nyhavn area, it is the most touristy and in turn the most expensive.
 We found some great little independent places in the area of Noerrebro, including Blue Taco which sells fantastic Mexican tacos, they also have a good vegan and gluten-free selection.

 We also spent a lot of time at Reffen (previously known as the Paper / Papion Island street food market).
 It is situated just across the water from Nyhavn, so you need to get the public water taxi.
 Reffen is a large street food market, selling food from every cuisine as well as craft beers.
 It is a great place if there is a group of you, as you will not have to decide on one place.